 If your insurance company comes to know about a serious infraction, they may even cancel your insurance.
 They won't be automatically informed by the government, but they can check at any time.
 You must also declare them when applying for insurance, otherwise, your policy could be cancelled.

 Demerit points remain on your driving record for two years.
-The start date of the two years is the date the offence occurred.
+The start date of the two years is the date the offense occurred.
 This is true of demerit points from Ontario and those accrued in other provinces, territories or the US States of New York and Michigan.

 If you have multiple convictions leading to demerit points being applied at different times, it can be tricky to keep track of them.
 The only accurate way to do this is by requesting your 3-year driver record from the Ministry of Transportation, as mentioned above.